Supported File Types

 To learn more, check out PTC's documentation on Exporting Assemblies to STEP.

 CAD file formats like STLs and IGES are not analyzed as deeply by the Paperless Parts platform because they only contain mesh and surface information that cannot be interpreted for our manufacturing analysis.
 Ask your customer for a STEP or SLDPRT file instead.

 - IGS files are not preferred for our interrogation.
 This file type does not contain the same amount of data a preferred file type like STEP or SLDPRT contains.

-- The faces within the file are all type
+- Files containing faces that are type

-Spline.
+Splinewill have limited support.
 Similar to IGS,

 Splinefaces contain less data than typical face types like